Twissi/me/source/posts/2015-11-26-thanksgiving.html.markdown

 image: thanksgiving.jpg
 ---

-Using photoshop I created a funny image for Thanksgiving to send out to friends and family.
+I made this funny image for Thanksgiving to send out to friends and family.
 Still makes me laugh.